btcrabb/SlideSeg/README.md

 Welcome to SlideSeg, a python module that allows you to segment whole slide images into usable image chips for deep learning.
 Image masks for each chip are generated from associated markup and annotation files.

+If you use this code for research purposes, please cite the following in your paper:

+Brendan Crabb, Niels Olson, "SlideSeg: a Python module for the creation of annotated image repositories from whole slide images", Proc.
+SPIE 10581, Medical Imaging 2018: Digital Pathology, 105811C (6 March 2018); doi: 10.1117/12.2300262; https://doi.org/10.1117/12.2300262

 ## Table of Contents
 [User Guide](#user-guide)